djmaze/resticker/README.md

 * backup to any (local or remote) target supported by restic
 * add custom tags to backups
 * automatic forgetting of old backups
+* prune backups on a schedule
 * can be used as a (global) Docker swarm service in order to backup every cluster node
 * multi-arch: the image `mazzolino/restic` runs on `amd64` as well as `armv7` (for now)

 ## Usage

 Use the supplied example configs to set up a backup schedule.

+The Compose files contain a *backup* and a *prune* service which can be scheduled independently of each other.
+Feel free to remove the *prune* service if you want to run the prune jobs manually.

 ### With Docker Compose